"You have to pay legal fees upfront for an injury claim."

 If you were injured as a pedestrian, cyclist, driver, or passenger in a motor vehicle accident in Australia, you almost certainly have a Compulsory Third Party (CTP) claim.
 CTP insurance covers medical expenses, loss of income, and pain & suffering for injured persons.
 Lawyers in this area generally work "no win no fee" — you pay nothing upfront, and most cases settle for $20,000-$500,000+ depending on severity.
 Most personal injury lawyers offer free initial consultations and will tell you straight if you have a claim worth pursuing.

 Compare Personal Injury Lawyers is an independent Australian comparison service dedicated to helping consumers and businesses find, compare, and contact personal injury lawyer across every state and territory.
-We track 36 named providers across 6 service categories, pulling pricing data from public sources, review aggregators including Google and Productreview.com.au, industry body directories, and verified provider websites.
+We track 24 named providers across 6 service categories, pulling information from public sources, industry-body directories, and provider websites.

 Our ranking methodology uses a transparent weighted score updated quarterly: 40% aggregated public reviews, 25% price transparency and itemised quoting, 20% service coverage and geographic availability, 10% credentials and registration with the relevant Australian industry body, and 5% complaint history logged with state fair trading offices and industry ombudsmen.
 We do not accept payment to rank providers.
 Where referral fees apply, they are disclosed in our footer and do not influence position.

-Every personal injury lawyer on our platform is verified for current registration status via the relevant Australian authority – whether that is AHPRA, ASIC, the Tax Practitioners Board, the Clean Energy Council, OMARA, or another.
-We cross-reference Australian Business Register (ABR) records and monitor Fair Trading complaint data where published.
-Where a provider has received formal sanctions or public complaints, this is reflected in our ranking.
+Every personal injury lawyer on our platform is cross-referenced against the relevant Australian regulator's public register – whether that is AHPRA, ASIC, the Tax Practitioners Board, the Clean Energy Council, OMARA, or another.
+We also check Australian Business Register (ABR) records and review Fair Trading complaint data where published.
+We do not independently audit clinical, technical or service quality.
+Always verify a provider's current registration directly with the relevant regulator before engaging them.

-If you are a personal injury lawyer provider interested in being listed, verified, or featured, contact us via the form below.
+If you are a personal injury lawyer provider interested in being listed or featured, contact us via the form below.
 Inclusion in our directory is free and does not require payment; featured placement in our rankings is earned through performance metrics, not fees.
-Consumers submitting via our comparison form are matched with up to three vetted local providers within 60 seconds, with no obligation to proceed.

 City rankings